How Much Does PSA Grading Cost? Complete 2026 Pricing Breakdown

 PSA Card Grading Cost Overview

 Understanding the full PSA card grading cost is essential before submitting your cards.
-The sticker price per card ranges from roughly $20 to $300 or more depending on the service level, but the total cost of a PSA submission goes well beyond the grading fee.
+The sticker price per card ranges from $79.99 to $599 depending on the service level (the cheaper Value tiers are paused as of June 2, 2026), but the total cost of a PSA submission goes well beyond the grading fee.
 Shipping, insurance, packaging supplies, and declared value upcharges can add significantly to your final bill.

 This guide breaks down every cost you need to know in 2026, from the base grading fees to the hidden expenses most guides overlook.
 Whether you are submitting one card or a hundred, understanding these costs helps you make smart decisions about which cards are worth grading.